-And that makes more sense anyway, because an animal's power (force) is more likely to reside in it muscles than in its belly button.
+And that makes more sense anyway, because an animal's power (force) is more likely to reside in its muscles than in its belly button.
 Navels are not things of force, but muscles are.

 Chief of God's ways

 God describes Behemoth as “the chief of the ways of God”, which fits a massive dinosaur better than any other creature.
-No one at the time knew about dinosaur fossils when the translators worked on the Geneva Bible and King James Version, so the translators did the best they could with their margin notes.
+When the translators worked on the Geneva Bible and King James Version, dinosaur fossils had not yet been discovered, so the translators did the best they could with their margin notes.

 God says “Behold now behemoth, which I made with thee.”
 God created dinosaurs and all other land animals with man on the sixth day of creation week.
 Their bodies were all formed from the basic elements of the earth.
 But only humans were made in the image of God.

 Possibly dinosaurs existed in Job's time about 4000 years ago.
 This was not long after Noah's Flood, and there would have been dinosaur representatives on the Ark.
-Dr. Henry Morris says in The Defender's Study Bible, “Some descendants survived to and beyond Job's day, giving rise to all the traditions of dragons in various parts of the world.”
+In the highly respected Henry Morris Study Bible, Dr. Morris notes that “Some descendants survived to and beyond Job's day, giving rise to all the traditions of dragons in various parts of the world.”